-A 1960's sci-fi action adventure series set in the 23rd century based around the crew of the USS Enterprise, representing the United Federation of Planets (including earth) on a five-year mission in outer space to explore new worlds, seek new life and new civilizations, and to boldly go where no one has gone before.
-The Enterprise is commanded by handsome and brash Captain James Tiberius "Jim" Kirk.
-Kirk's two best friends are Commander Spock (last name unpronounceable to humans) the ship's half-human/half-Vulcan Science Officer and First/Executive Officer (i.e. second-in-command) from the planet Vulcan, and Chief Medical Officer, Dr. Leonard H. "Bones" McCoy.
-They along with a crew of approximately 430, including helmsman Lieutenant Hikaru Kato Sulu, navigator Ensign Pavel Andreievich Chekov, Officer Lieutenant Nyota Uhura (Nichelle Nichols), and ...Written by
+A 1960's science fiction action adventure series set in the twenty-third century based around the crew of the U.S.S.
+Enterprise, representing the United Federation of Planets (including Earth) on a five-year mission in outer space to explore new worlds, seek new life and new civilizations, and to boldly go where no one has gone before.
+The Enterprise is commanded by handsome and brash Captain James Tiberius "Jim" Kirk (William Shatner).
+Kirk's two best friends are Commander Spock (Leonard Nimoy) (last name unpronounceable to humans) the ship's half-human/half-Vulcan Science Officer and First/Executive Officer (i.e. second-in-command) from the planet Vulcan, and Chief Medical Officer Dr. Leonard H. "Bones" McCoy (DeForest Kelley).
+They, along with a crew of approximately four hundred and thirty, including helmsman Lieutenant Hikaru Kato Sulu (George Takei), navigator Ensign Pavel Andreievich Chekov (Walter Koenig), communications officer Lieutenant Nyota Uhura (Nichelle Nichols), and ...Written by

 Marty McKee <email@example.com>

 On some episodes, the closing credits show a still that is actually from the Star Trek blooper reel.
-It is a close-up of the actor who played the android body in "Return to Tomorrow, removing his latex make up.
+It is a close-up of stunt man Bill Blackburn who played an android in Star Trek: The Original Series: Return to Tomorrow (1968), removing his latex make up.
 In the reel, He is shown taking it off, while an off-screen voice says "You wanted show business, you got it!"
 See more »

 36 of 37 people found this review helpful.

 Was this review helpful to you?